 Google recently published a paper titled "Procella: Unifying serving and analytical data at YouTube".
-In it they describe a new query processing engine built on top of various primitives proprietary to Google.
+In it, they describe a new query processing engine built on top of various primitives proprietary to Google.
 This paper stood out to me for a number of reasons: this is the SQL query engine that runs YouTube, and it has been for a number of years now, and it contains optimisations that run queries faster than BigQuery, by two orders-of-magnitude in some cases.
 Every day this software serves 100s of billions of queries that span 10 PB of data.

-In this blog post I'll pick apart the paper and compare its descriptions to my understanding of various Hadoop-related technologies.
+In this blog post, I'll pick apart the paper and compare its descriptions to my understanding of various Hadoop-related technologies.

 Please keep in mind this post is speculative and based on academic papers Google has published.
-I was sub-contracted to build the backend to the Consumer Barometer for Google in 2014 but I didn't have any direct exposure any technologies covered in the Procella paper.
+I was sub-contracted to build the backend to the Consumer Barometer for Google in 2014 but I didn't have any direct exposure to any technologies covered in the Procella paper.

 The Query Engine

 Procella was built to expose a SQL interface for several non-OLTP workloads in production at YouTube.
 Google already have Dremel (known commercially as BigQuery), Mesa, Photon, F1, PowerDrill and Spanner but none of these were a perfect match for YouTube.
 Moving to a single, comprehensive SQL interface means not needing individual data silos for reporting and dashboards, time-series monitoring with automatic down-sampling, ad-hoc analysis and real-time counters.
 It also means there is only a single API to learn: Standard SQL.